What is Strategic Planning?

 An effective strategic planning process requires the following key steps:

-- Identify core business objectives
+1. Identify core business objectives

 Strategic planning begins with first identifying your business objectives- what does it produce?
-What does it do better than competition?
+What does it do better than the competition?
 What is the quality-profitability balance?
 These are examples of the questions that need to be asked to identify core business objectives.
 The strategic planning tools can be applied at any stage of the planning process to help answer these questions.

-- Identify objectives of each department
+2. Identify the objectives of each department

-- Identify potential road-blocks
+3. Identify potential roadblocks

-- Formulate the final strategy
+4. Formulate the final strategy

 Once the objectives and goals have been scanned for potential roadblocks and alterations/ safeguards have been accommodated, this is the first draft of the final strategic plan for the company.
 This strategy may be applicable for the foreseeable future or have a specific deadline, it should however be pulled up for revision annually.
-For small companies or startups who have much to learn on the way, they need to keep an active eye on the larger strategy based on changing business realities.
+Small companies or startups who have much to learn on the way, need to keep an active eye on the larger strategy based on changing business realities.

-- Re-evaluate based on feedback
+5. Re-evaluate based on feedback

 Before you iron out the processes and policies that will enable the execution of the new strategic plan of the company, it is important to hear back from your employees.
 This doesn’t have to be every single employee, especially if you have a large team, but to the extent possible.
 You may at first discuss the strategy with team leaders, who if needed, may take it further down the chain to their own team members and absorb their feedback.
 Complete agreement may not be possible, but it is important that both sides remain flexible while discussions are on but must be prepared to execute once the discussions are over.